risk-radar-project/risk-radar/docs/docs/media-service/index.md

 ## 🔄 Audit Logging

-All sensitive operations emit audit events to Audit Log Service (`/logs`) with resilient delivery:
+All sensitive operations emit audit events to the Audit Log Service.
+The emitter first publishes to Kafka (`audit_logs` topic) and automatically falls back to the REST `/logs` endpoint whenever Kafka is unavailable:

 - `media_uploaded` (temporary flag in metadata)
 - `moderation_changed` (from → to)